 Choosing the Right Equipment

 Bars often have limited space in their kitchens, which may be nothing more than small spaces behind the bar, far from the large and fully-equipped commercial kitchens restaurants have.
 When it comes to cooking in a small kitchen, smaller equipment is key.
 Bar owners and managers often prefer countertop models of traditional equipment, which consume less energy, less space and usually less up-front capital.
 Additionally, countertop equipment may not require a ventilation hood—but always check your local health and fire codes.
-Check out countertop cooking equipment for the best choices in fryers, griddles, pizza ovens and more.
+There are many varieties in fryers, griddles, pizza ovens and more.

 Making Food Service Part of Bar Service